Want your coffee actually to taste strong, not just hot and dark?

 1. Use a strong coffee roast

-I recommend using medium and dark-roasted coffee beans if you want a strong cup of coffee.
+I recommend using medium- or dark-roasted coffee beans for a stronger-tasting cup of coffee.

 These coffee roasts pack a robust flavor and are vital if you want a stronger cup of joe in the morning.

-Lighter coffee roasts have been roasted to a lower temperature, keeping more unique flavors intact but resulting in a mellow taste.
+Lighter coffee roasts are roasted at a lower temperature, preserving more unique flavors while yielding a mellow taste.

 But what about the caffeine?